anthony-firn/apps-script-notifier/README.md

    - Click the Tampermonkey icon in the Chrome toolbar (a circle with two dots).
    - Go to `Dashboard`.
    - Click the `+` tab to create a new script.
-   - Replace any default content with the content of `tampermonkey/tampermonkey_script.js` from this repository.
+   - Replace any default content with the content of `apps-script-notifier/tampermonkey/tampermonkey_script.js`.

 3. **Update Extension ID**:
    - In the script, find `YOUR_EXTENSION_ID_HERE` and replace it with the extension ID noted earlier.